-Since October 2008 it has been law to have an EPC for a property that you are letting out, and that EPC will have lasted 10 years.
+Since October 2008 it has been law to have an EPC for a property that is being letting out, and that EPC will last 10 years.

-From the 1st of April 2016 new laws and standards have come into force which means landlords are now subject to further regulation regarding energy efficiency.
+From the 1st of April 2016 new laws and standards came into force which meant landlords were subject to further regulation regarding energy efficiency.

 These are called the MEES (Minimum Energy Efficiency Standards)

-From April 2018, and coinciding with the 10 year EPC renewal, a landlord cannot grant a new tenancy to an existing tenant or a new tenant for a property with an Energy Performance Certificate rating below an E grade.
+From April 2018, and coinciding with the 10 year EPC renewal, a landlord could not grant a new tenancy to an existing tenant or a new tenant for a property with an Energy Performance Certificate rating below an E grade.

-This means that all properties rated F and G will no longer be able to be let out by a landlord.
+This meant that all properties rated F and G could no longer be able to be let out by a landlord.

-As we understand the fine for non-compliance of these rules will be £500 per property.
+As we understand it, the fine for non-compliance of these rules has been £5000 per property.

 Fast forward to now, and new rules are coming into place in 2025 where the EPC rating is moving again, this time to a C rating, which will be much harder to reach than the previous E rating